Celle Castle: The castle today

-The castle still has a variety of rooms and halls that date back over different periods.
+The castle still has a variety of rooms and halls that date back to different periods.
 The court chapel was converted after the Reformation and has been preserved almost unchanged with its renaissance architecture.
-The baroque-style state rooms were created under George William and have also been preserved.
+The baroque-style staterooms were created under George William and have also been preserved.
 In the Gothic Hall there are constantly changing exhibitions and in the East Wing is a section of Celle's Bomann Museum, which is dedicated to the history of the Kingdom of Hanover.
-The historic castle rooms and the castle chapel, restored between 1978 and 1981, may be visited as part of a guided tour.
+The historic castle rooms and the castle chapel restored between 1978 and 1981, may be visited as part of a guided tour.

 Castle Theatre

 The court theatre of the castle, the Schlosstheater Celle, is one of the oldest preserved theatres of its kind and one of the few baroque theatres in North Germany.
 It still has its own theatre company today.

 The present Schlosstheater was built on the instigation of Duke George William, who before he came to power spent some time in Venice and came to know Italian opera whilst he was there.
 The theatre was designed by the Italian architect Giuseppe Arighini.
 Construction work on the theatre began in 1670 and was largely finished by 1675.
 The duke hosted a succession of theatre companies, that he recruited, for example, from France, Italy and also nearby Hanover.
 On the death of the duke the theatre became orphaned until the short-lived stay of Caroline Matilda, for whom the theatre was given a second gallery.

 The theatre was conceived for the benefit of the court and was never intended to be open to the public, who were first allowed a moderate degree of access to plays at the end of the 18th century.
-The theatre was regularly used until the late 19th century, but was closed in 1890 and fell into disuse.
+The theatre was regularly used until the late 19th century but was closed in 1890 and fell into disuse.
 In 1935 it underwent a thorough renovation.

 Castle Park

 Because the castle was never used for any military purposes, between 1785 and 1802 the outer bastions were dismantled and used as fill for the once deep, wide castle moats.
 In 1826 gardens were laid out in the vicinity of the castle by levelling and removing the defensive embankments.
 In their place, trees and shrubs were planted and lawns laid.
-In the 19th century a landscape garden was created in the area immediately surrounding the castle.
+In the 19th century, a landscape garden was created in the area immediately surrounding the castle.
 Since part of the park was given away for building residential accommodation around 1900, the park has retained an area of about 7 ha.
 The castle still sits on an island today that is surrounded by moats.

 Outside the former defensive belt, but not far from the castle, George William had the French Garden ("Französischer Garten"), a baroque park designed on French lines, laid out in the late 17th century.
 This was later converted to an English landscape garden, but the former baroque layout can still be made out in certain areas of the park.